Green stink bug: Life cycle

-Adults appear in the field early September and become plentiful in sheltered positions.
-Then, mating happens in early October and finally, the eggs can be found mid to late October.
+Adults appear in the field in early September and become plentiful in sheltered positions.
+Then, mating happens in early October, and finally, the eggs can be found mid-to-late October.
 Nymphs appear in late October and early November.
 Two or three generations occur in the summer months in the field and in the laboratory at 26 °C.

 Reproduction

-The adult females attach their keg-shaped eggs on the underside of foliage in double rows of twelve eggs or more.
-These clusters appear almost cylindrical, and they transition from light green, to yellow, to light pink as organisms approach hatching.
+The adult females attach their keg-shaped eggs to the underside of foliage in double rows of twelve eggs or more.
+These clusters appear almost cylindrical, and they transition from light green to yellow to light pink as organisms approach hatching.
 Time from egg deposition to hatch decreases with rises in temperature.
 The green stink bug produces one generation in the North and two generations in the South.
 The early instar nymphs are rather brightly colored and striped, turning green when approaching adulthood.
 The eggs are usually laid in clusters of 14 (some clusters contain fewer eggs, with 9 being the smallest number recorded out of 77 observations).
-The eggs are laid either on the undersurfaces of leaves or on the stems of plants or on the flowers of salvia.
+The eggs are laid either on the undersides of leaves or on the stems of plants, or on the flowers of salvia.